From zero to $3 billion in six years.

 Though Costco Wholesale Corporation began in Seattle in 1983, their roots stretch back to 1976.
 That was the year Price Club opened their first warehouse store in an old airplane hangar in San Diego.
-It was originally open only to businesses, but company executives soon figured out that extending shopping to individuals could get them even more buying power.
+It was originally open only to businesses, but company executives soon figured out that extending shopping to individuals could gain far greater buying power.

 How does that fit into the Costco story?
 Well, fast forward for a moment to 1993.
 That’s the year Costco and The Price Company merged.
 Six years later, the company completed its reorganization, creating Costco Wholesale Corporation, a Washington State company based in Issaquah.
 The company is traded on NASDAQ under the ‘COST’ symbol.

 The company is truly a Washington success story and one of our business legends with an international reach.
 It is the first company ever to grow from zero to $3 billion as quickly as it did.
-By 1993, the company had 206 locations with $16 billion in annual sales.
-As of the end of 2011, the Costco had grown to 592 warehouses in the U.S. and Puerto Rico, Canada, Mexico, United Kingdom, Taiwan, Korea, Japan and Australia.
+By 1993 the company had 206 locations with $16 billion in annual sales.
+As of the end of 2015, Costco had grown to nearly 700 warehouses in the U.S. and Puerto Rico, Canada, Mexico, United Kingdom, Taiwan, Korea, Japan and Australia.
 Today, sales are in the neighborhood of $64 billion and climbing and the company employs approximately 155,000 people.